Home Goof Gallery Timeline Biographies Evolution References Search Email

 While looking through a collection of ichthyosaur vertebrae, Conybeare noticed a different kind of vertebrae and deduced that a different kind of animal must have lived with the ichthyosaurs.
 Mary Anning confirmed this suspicion with her find of the world's first plesiosaur.
 Yet Anning's first plesiosaur discovery, regrettably, lacked a skull.
 Conybeare found a jaw and a badly damaged skull that he believed to belong to the plesiosaur.
 Again, Anning made a discovery that proved him right — a complete plesiosaur skeleton with a skull matching his earlier finds.

-French naturalist Cuvier was originally suspicious of the plesiosaur skeleton, thinking it a hoax, but Conybeare pronounced it genuine.
-Conybeare's defense of the fossil had the effect, perhaps purely incidental, of saving the Anning family's reputation — and finances.
-Ironically, though Conybeare would likely enjoy being remembered for his contributions to science, he might not care to be remembered for his treatment of the fossil collector who supplied him with so much evidence.
-Conybeare eschewed mentioning Anning by name, and when he did refer to her, he used the term "proprietor" as if to emphasize that her only interest in fossils was monetary.
 He was much kinder to his old friend Buckland, and remained Buckland's advisor throughout his career, a decision he may have occasionally regretted.
 When supporting Buckland's argument that modern landscapes had been shaped entirely by the Great Flood (a view Buckland himself later abandoned), Conybeare announced that no river in history had deepened its channel.
 His announcement was immediately followed by the reading of a paper describing a stream's ability to sweep away a bridge.
+Conybeare and Buckland had a more productive partnership in describing Megalosaurus, the first recognized dinosaur fossil.
+But in the earliest days of describing fossil reptiles, the interpretations were a bit off.
+Conybeare wrote:

 Home | Goof Gallery | Timeline | Biographies | Evolution | References | Search | Email

-Narrative text and graphic design © by Michon Scott - Updated January 28, 2006
+Narrative text and graphic design © by Michon Scott - Updated July 4, 2022